ravendb/bootcamp/src/Unit-1/lesson4/README.md

 When the `session.Load<Category>(p.Category);` is executed, the document is in the session cache and no additional remote call is made.

-Here is powerful example of application of this technique in a complex scenario.
+Here is a powerful example of application of this technique in a complex scenario.

 ````csharp
 var order = session